 In German and Chinese, your language studies will be consolidated to prepare you for the year abroad.
-You will take modules in culture, history, politics and society from a wide choice of modules in both German and Chinese Studies.
+You will take modules in culture, history, and society from a wide choice of modules in both German and Chinese Studies.

 You must pass year 2 which is weighted at 33% of your final degree classification.